How to Register a Limited Partnership in Ontario

 This differs from other provinces, for example, in Manitoba, where a limited partner can function as a primary business concern provided the third party they interact with is unaware of their limited partner status.

 Don’t let this discourage you from registering a limited partnership in Ontario.
 Each provincial registration procedure comes with attendant drawbacks.
-Registering a limited partnership in Manitoba, for instance, requires:
+Registering a limited partnership in Manitoba, for instance, involves:

 • Increased Costs